rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

     - (***: government regulation (too far, not far enough)), Republican/lean Republican: [62, 37], Democrat/lean Democrat: [35, 63]

 Translation: In 2022, Americans self-report:
-- A roughly equal split between some and no experience in gene-editing, and almost 10% reporting a lot of experience.
+- A roughly equal split between some (47%) and no (44%) experience in gene-editing, and 8% reporting a lot of experience.
 - Most aren't sure whether widespread use of gene-editing would be good or bad, but the other 60% is evenly split between good and bad.
 - There is a even split in people's beliefs about whether (16+32)% or not (25+24)%, they are likely to use gene-editing if it's available; however, within those who believe they are likely to use gene-editing (16+32)%, a third (16)% believe they are _highly_ likely to use gene-editing.
 - Most people (45+39%) believe that gene-editing will likely be used in morally egregrious manner; only 5% believe it's very unlikely that gene-editing will be used this way.